zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 Installing Requirements and Dependencies
 ****************************************

-Install the following with either apt-get or dnf.
+Install the following required packages using either apt-get or dnf.

-Install the required packages in a Ubuntu host system with:
+On Ubuntu host system:

 .. code-block:: console